Knowing ourselves - Inspiring social change - Leading the way - with NVC

 We see NVC as a powerful approach and worldview to support movements, organizations and individuals working towards important social and environmental changes and initiatives.
 We believe there is a great need for compassionate, conscious leaders to guide these shifts to a more life-affirming culture.
 We want to both be this kind of leader, and support others to step towards this as well.

-The goal of KILN is to support each individual’s integration and unique expression of NVC, to explore NVC-based approaches towards greater social goals, and to assist candidates to complete the CNVC requirements for Certification.
-The program is lead by CNVC Trainers Angela Walkley and Mitch Miyagawa with direction and guidance by CNVC Assessor Penny Wassman.
+The goal of KILN is to support each individual’s integration and unique expression of NVC, to explore NVC-based approaches to creating social change, and to assist candidates to complete the CNVC requirements for Certification.
+The program is lead by CNVC Trainer Angela Walkley with support from CNVC Trainer Mitch Miyagawa and KILN members from previous years.
+It has the direction and guidance of CNVC Assessor Penny Wassman.

 I approached Mitch and Angela to create this program because I recognized there were a number of very able individuals already offering NVC in Western Canada who had expressed an interest in certification.
 I wanted to support them (and interested people from other areas) on their journey.
 I specifically asked Angela and Mitch because they are very familiar with my approach to certification, live in British Columbia, and also because I hold them as highly skilled and experienced educators living and sharing the NVC process with enthusiasm, commitment and full hearts.
 Mitch and Angela’s feedback will be invaluable to both me and the candidates. - Penny Wassman